tbensky/npct/README.md

 Be sure to re-visit `config.html` to reconfigure your contact tracing device, as your health situation changes.

+## Next: Make another contact tracer for someone else

+Next, make a contact tracer for someone you know, and tell them to make one for someone they know.

 # Technical notes

 On the bullet point plans above:

-	* A unique ID and health information can is a randomly generated MD5 hash with some additional digits tacked on to describe one's health.
+	1. A unique ID and health information can is a randomly generated MD5 hash with some additional digits tacked on to describe one's health.

-	* Broadcasting one's ID and health information to those nearby, is done by putting the ID+health codes into the *BLE name* of the ESP32, and then telling it to advertise itself.
+	1. Broadcasting one's ID and health information to those nearby, is done by putting the ID+health codes into the *BLE name* of the ESP32, and then telling it to advertise itself.

-	* Monitoring health of others nearby can be done by discovering BLE names of other advertising devices.
+	1. Monitoring health of others nearby can be done by discovering BLE names of other advertising devices.
 There are a lot of BLE devices out there, but we reject those not in our ID+health code format.
 If recognized, we simply grab and log the names (ID+health code) on the recieving device.
 (This way, devices don't have to pair to exchange info.)

-	* A configuration and log retrieval App is a local Chrome (i.e. non-server based) `.html` page that uses Chrome's Web-Bluetooth implementation oto exchange BLE information with the ESP32.
+	1. A configuration and log retrieval App is a local Chrome (i.e. non-server based) `.html` page that uses Chrome's Web-Bluetooth implementation oto exchange BLE information with the ESP32.

 * The ESP32 in full BLE mode seems to draw 112mA.
 I measured it using this rockin' USB cable I cut into and modified so current can be routed into a meter.
 With a 5000mA battery, the ESP32 should run for 44 hours (a couple of days) on a single charge.